 And while spinach is characteristic of a dish prepared à la Florentine, a pile of steamed spinach is a far cry from the traditional Florentine method of gently simmering the spinach in melted butter.
 And not cooked and then a little bit of butter stirred in.
 Simmered in butter.

 If that sounds decadent, consider that the technique is said to originate with Florence-born Catherine de Medici, or rather her chefs, who accompanied her to France upon her marriage to the Duke of Orleans and future king.

 Spinach is thought to have been brought to Sicily by Arab merchants over 1,200 years ago, and the plant thrived in Italy, Spain and elsewhere across the Mediterranean region.
 Thus spinach is not so much a Florence thing as a Catherine de Medici thing.

 Even so, we can't help wondering which scenario is more plausible: that the future queen of France, aged 14 at the time, was so devoted to spinach that she endeavored to bring bundles of it with her to her wedding (indeed, in some versions of the legend, such is teen-aged Catherine's preternatural obsession with the leafy vegetable that she brings spinach seeds, with an eye toward cultivating them after the nuptial ceremony);

-OR, that upon arriving in Marseille, the site of the wedding, her chefs discovered an abundance of spinach, owing to the similar Mediterranean climate, and went ahead and cooked with it because it was a familiar ingredient.
+OR, that upon arriving in Marseilles, the site of the wedding, her chefs discovered an abundance of spinach, owing to the similar Mediterranean climate, and went ahead and cooked with it because it was a familiar ingredient.

 In any case, strictly speaking, in addition to buttered spinach, a Florentine-style dish needs Mornay sauce, grated cheese, and an au gratin finish.
 Which means the version of eggs Florentine described above, is technically just eggs with spinach.
 But don't mention this fact to your server at brunch this weekend, because we guarantee they will not be amused.